 You are facing a critical path in your IT implementation as outline below, particularly task number 8 is in jeopardy of being delayed.
 Describe what options you have to bring the project back onto schedule.
 (10 marks)

 The critical path in this project is 1,2,5,7,8,9,11,12.
 The task number 8 is in the critical path, therefore, if the task number 8 is delayed, the entire project schedule will be delayed.
+Choose the duration is longer one as a part of the critical path.
+Besides, they should include zero slack.

 The first option to bring the project back onto schedule is crashing.
-Crashing is a technique for making cost and schedule trade-offs to obtain the greatest amount of schedule compression压缩 for the least incremental 增量cost.
-The main advantage of crashing is shortening the time it takes to finish a project.
-The main disadvantage of crashing is that it often increases total project costs.
+Crashing is a technique for making cost and schedule trade-offs to obtain the greatest amount of schedule compression for the least incremental cost.

+advantage---crashing is shortening the time it takes to finish a project.

+disadvantage---crashing is that it often increases total project costs.

 The second option to bring the project back onto schedule is fast tracking.
 Fast tracking involves doing activities in parallel that you would normally do in sequence.
 The main advantage of fast tracking, like crashing, is that it can shorten the time it takes to finish a project.

 The main disadvantage of fast tracking is that it can end up lengthening the project schedule since starting some tasks too soon often increases project risk and results in rework.